Click on images to see larger view

 Peonies are susceptible to the common problem of powdery mildew.
 The fungus responsible is Erisyphe polygoni.
 Powdery mildew has been increasing in occurrence on peony over the past several years.
 While unsightly, this disease, characterized by a white fungal coating or growth on leaf surfaces, does not typically affect the health of the plant significantly.
 Because of this, no control products are usually required.
 Discourage disease by planting in full sun and spacing plants to allow for air flow that minimizes humidity.

-A couple of fungi can cause stem rot, typically near the soil line, on peony.
+There are two fungi that can cause stem rot, typically near the soil line, on peony.
 These diseases, white mold (Sclerotinia sclerotiorum) and southern blight (Sclerotium rolfsii) both result in stem wilt and death.
 In moist conditions, both may produce visible white fungal growth near the soil line or on infected plant parts.
 In white mold, black sclerotia (tiny, hard fungal resting structures) are produced within killed stems.
 In southern blight, tan to reddish brown sclerotia are formed on surfaces.
 Sclerotia can survive in soil for many years.
 In addition, both these fungi have broad host ranges.
 Remove infected plants and select non-hosts as replacements.
 Fungicides are not typically recommended in the landscape.

 Peonies are hosts of Verticillium wilt caused by the fungi Verticllium albo-atrum and V. dahlia.
 These fungi are soil-borne and infect the plant via the roots.
 Once they enter the plant growth occurs in the xylem (conducting tissue for water and nutrients).
 As a result of infection and the plants’ response, the xylem becomes plugged, restricting movement of water and nutrients.
 This results in wilt, lack of nutrients and poor growth.
 Check for Verticillium wilt by cutting a symptomatic stem longitudinally and looking for streaks of brown discoloration.
 Remove and discard infected plants and replace with a non-host.